The Infinite Monkey Cage

 The Infinite Monkey Cage is a BBC Radio 4 comedy and popular science series.
 Hosted by physicist Brian Cox and comedian Robin Ince, The Independent described it as a "witty and irreverent look at the world according to science".
 Since 2013 the show has been accompanied by a podcast, published immediately after the initial radio broadcast, which features extended versions of most episodes.
 The programme won a Gold Award in the Best Speech Programme category at the 2011 Sony Radio Awards, and it won the best Radio Talk Show at the 2015 Rose d'Or awards.
 The name is a reference to the infinite monkey theorem.

 Each show has a particular topic up for discussion, with previous topics including the apocalypse and space travel.
 There are normally three guests; two of these are scientists with an interest in the topic of discussion, offering an expert opinion on the subject.
 The other guest is usually a comedian, who takes a less serious view of the subject, and often makes the show more accessible by asking the "stupid" questions that the other guests may have overlooked.

-Ince and Cox headed an Uncaged Monkeys live tour in 2011, and toured the United States in 2015.

-In April 2018 a book titled Infinite Monkey Cage – How to Build a Universe was released.
-Its audiobook was read by Cox and Ince.

-Humour

-The programme features a number of running themes and gags.
-Robin Ince regularly pokes fun at Brian Cox's hair, good looks and former career as a rock musician.
-Ince often imitates and quotes Carl Sagan.
-Cox often ridicules chemistry, astrology and Creationists and occasionally returns to the subject of how and when a strawberry can be considered dead.

-Theme song

-The programme's theme song was written by Eric Idle and recorded by Idle and Jeff Lynne.
-Idle and his band performed the song live on the show when it toured in Los Angeles in 2015 and it appears in the 2016 TV show "The Entire Universe".

-List of episodes
+Ince resigned from the show in December 2025, citing his off-air views of support of the transgender community and his criticism of Donald Trump being deemed problematic by the BBC.

+Episodes

 The following is an episode list of the BBC radio series The Infinite Monkey Cage.
 As of July 2023, there have been 167 episodes spanning 27 series plus 8 specials; two responding to viewers' questions, Christmas Specials in 2014, 2015, 2016 and 2017 and a 100th Episode special.
 All episodes are available to stream via the website and as podcast downloads.

 Since 2013, podcasts are longer than the broadcast episodes at around 45 minutes, frequently adding mild spats between Cox and Ince, and occasionally language unsuitable "for the 4:30pm school run slot".

 In addition to the regular programmes, a special entitled "An Infinite Monkey's Guide to General Relativity" was broadcast in two half-hour episodes on 8 and 15 December 2015.
 Their 100th Episode (according to their own manner of counting which differs from the one listed on Wikipedia), simply titled "Monkey Cage 100", was also recorded on Video and is currently watchable on the BBC iPlayer.